Skip to main content

 Understanding the performance of speculative decoding

 Speculative decoding can accelerate LLM inference, but only when the draft and target models align well.
 Before enabling it in production, always benchmark performance under your workload.
-Frameworks like vLLM and SGLang provide built-in support for this inference optimization technique.
+For a quick test, you can choose inference frameworks like vLLM and SGLang, which provide built-in support for this inference optimization technique.

 Key metrics